khinydnlin/khinydnlin/README.md

 - **Optimisation and Prescriptive Analytics:** Linear Programming, Queueing Theory (only academic research as part of dissertation)

-## Projects

-Feel free to explore my projects [here](https://github.com/khinydnlin/portfolio) and reach out if you're interested.
+Feel free to explore my projects and reach out if you're interested.
 I am always down to have a chat about data (over a cup of coffee)!☕

 <!---
 khinydnlin/khinydnlin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.